aakers24/THM/Paths/SOC1/SOC1.md

         * SYSTEM\\\<CurrentControlSet>\Services\dam\UserSettings\\\<SID>

-    * Device ID - Windows keeps track of USB keys plugged into the system and store information such as time of connection and IDs for vendor, product, and version.
+    * Device ID - Windows keeps track of USB keys plugged into the system and stores information such as time of connection and IDs for vendor, product, and version.

         * SYSTEM\\\<CurrentControlSet>\Enum\USB